Local structures on stratified spaces

 yet for which there does not exist a dashed lift, as indicated.
 Such a diagram exists because the product map $\Diff(X) \ra \Diff^+(X\times (0,1))$ is not in general a homotopy equivalence, due to the relation of $\Diff^+(X\times (0,1))$ with pseudo-isotopies of $X$.
 This diagram classifies a fiber bundle $E\to K$ whose fibers are naively isomorphic to $\sC(X)$ and whose fiberwise link, which is a fibration $E_0 \ra K$ with fibers homotopy equivalent to $X$, is not concordant to a smooth fiber bundle.
 In summary, the naive theory of smooth families of stratified spaces leads to links which lack smooth structure.
 (Compare with the results of Hughes--Taylor--Weinberger--Williams~\cite{htww}.)
 Consequently, there can be no functorial resolutions of singularities for this naive theory.
 Our conically smooth theory is designed to remedy this: we prove that links in our theory are again conically smooth and that there is a functorial resolution of singularities.

 The above discussion argues for the essential correctness of the homotopy type of spaces of conically smooth automorphisms.
 In our theory, we also consider spaces of conically smooth embeddings $\Emb(X,Y)$ and spaces of all conically smooth maps $\Strat(X,Y)$.
 The construction of spaces of conically smooth embeddings between stratified spaces allows for a definition of a tangent bundle for a stratified space: it is the value of a functor

 from stratified spaces and open embeddings among them, to presheaves of spaces on basic singularity types.
-This specializes to the usual concept in the case of a smooth $n$-manifold: the structure of the tangent bundle of a smooth $n$-manifold $M$ is equivalent structure of the presheaf of spaces $\Emb(-,M)$, defined by smooth embeddings into $M$, on the singularity type $\RR^n$.
+This specializes to the usual concept in the case of a smooth $n$-manifold for the following reason: the structure of the tangent bundle of a smooth $n$-manifold $M$ is equivalent to the structure of the presheaf of spaces $\Emb(-,M)$, defined by smooth embeddings into $M$, on the singularity type $\RR^n$.
 This equivalence is implemented by the equivalence between ${\sf GL}(\RR^n)$-bundles and $\Emb(\RR^n,\RR^n)$-bundles due to the homotopy equivalence of topological monoids ${\sf GL}(\RR^n)\simeq \Emb(\RR^n,\RR^n)$.

 The relative version of our main result, Theorem~\ref{theorem.exit-tangent}, states that for a stratified space in our theory, there are the following equivalences: